awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 ```
 "Condition" : { "ForAnyValue:StringLike" : {
-     "aws:PrincipalOrgPaths":["o-a1b2c3d4e5/r-f6g7h8i9j0example/ou-ghi0-awsccccc/ou-jkl0-awsddddd*"]
+     "aws:PrincipalOrgPaths":["o-a1b2c3d4e5/r-ab12/ou-ab12-11111111/ou-ab12-22222222/*"]
 }}
 ```

-The following condition returns `true` for principals in an account that is attached directly to the OU or any of its child OUs\.
+The following  condition returns `true` for principals in an account that is attached directly to any of the child OUs, but not directly to the parent OU\.
 The previous condition is for the OU or any children\.
-The following condition is for only the children\.
+The following condition is for only the children \(and any children of those children\)\.

 ```
 "Condition" : { "ForAnyValue:StringLike" : {
-     "aws:PrincipalOrgPaths":["o-a1b2c3d4e5/r-f6g7h8i9j0example/ou-ghi0-awsccccc/ou-jkl0-awsddddd/*"]
+     "aws:PrincipalOrgPaths":["o-a1b2c3d4e5/r-ab12/ou-ab12-11111111/ou-ab12-22222222/ou-*"]
 }}
 ```